Controlling and processing personal data

 The obligation to appoint data protection officers (DPOs)

-Under the GDPR, data protection officers must be appointed by controllers and processors whose core activities consist of processing operations that require regular and systematic monitoring of data subjects on a large scale or of special categories of personal data or data relating to criminal convictions and offences.
+Under the GDPR, data protection officers must be appointed by controllers and processors whose core activities consist of processing that requires regular and systematic monitoring of data subjects on a large scale or of special categories of personal data or data relating to criminal convictions and offences.